 The Dance Pedagogy Concentration provides an area of focus and depth of study within the BA Dance degree, and is designed for students who wish to pursue a professional career as a full or part-time dance teacher.
 The program prepares students to teach dance to multiple populations: pre-school, children, youth, adults, and seniors, and in various locations: private studios, public schools, and community programs, and includes courses in the following areas: dance pedagogy for children, youth and community populations; dance psychology; dance anatomy; safe dance practice; and a dance teaching practicum.
 The content of these courses will cover all aspects of dance pedagogy e.g. health and safety in the dance environment; injury prevention and management; nutrition; psychological aspects of dance practice; anatomical and biomechanical principles of alignment; individual anomalies and adaptations; group specific needs and risk factors (age and ability/disability), etc.

-: Dance Anatomy and Kinesiology
+: Dance Anatomy

 : Dance Pedagogy: Community Populations